 One final comment about the imagery of the mine.
 Writers Javed Akhtar and Salim Khan, together with director Yash Chopra have used the mine, its blackness, its depth and its danger to great effect.
 If there is a symbolism of water in the movie, there is also a symbolism of the mine.
 I am sure one doesn’t betray the film’s intentions when one sees it as a metaphor of fallen humanity, of humanity under the rule of violence and sinfulness.
 Deprived of divine grace, man has fallen into a bottomless pit of his own making, where there is no light, no guidance, but where murderous violence lurks to punish him of his folly.
 In that respect, the mine is our human condition, our common ground, and what can free us from its darkness and its violence is nothing less than sacrifice and disinterestedness.
 Vijay is no less a Christic figure than Mangal: both have tainted souls, of course, but let us remember the teaching of Paul in 2 Cor 5,21: “For he hath made him to be sin for us, who knew no sin; that we might be made the righteousness of God in him”.
 Christ has been identified to sin so that he could save us from our sins.
 Christ is also believed to have visited Hell on Holy Saturday (as it is proclaimed in the Apostles' Creed), a “place” which has is traditionally associated with the Nether World.
 The resurrected Christ visiting Hell has always been understood as God’s desire to make himself known to all humanity waiting for its own rising from the dead.

 So I’d say that the mine has an anthropological dimension: it represents the human heart.
 It is Yash Chopra’s Heart of Darkness (cf. Conrad's novel).
 When he entitles his film “Black stone”, this of course refers to coal, but also to this blackened and hardened object in every man’s breast, which Ezekiel had prophesied would one day be changed to a “heart of flesh” (Ez 11,19).
 The heart is as deep and dark and murderous when it is deprived of the light of love and self-sacrifice.
 It needs the waters of baptism and the works of charity and solidarity to be brought back to its former godliness.
 And no matter how deep and dark it is, it can always be filled with love and joy.
 These exist in greater quantity than violence and evil, such is the film’s hopeful message.
 One might think that I am reading too much Christian symbolism in this Indian film; I am the first one to be conscious of it.
-But I also believe that it is the privilege of great works of art to e has chosen to lend themselves to a variety of interpretations, and it seems to me that there is a great coherence in what the film has to offer in terms of this Christian reading.
+But I also believe that it is the privilege of great works of art to lend themselves to a variety of interpretations, and it seems to me that there is a great coherence in what the film has to offer in terms of this Christian reading.
 And that Kaala Patthar is also a plea for social justice only reinforces this opinion.
 Masterpieces coming from all over the world are understandable by other systems of thinking precisely because they are masterpieces.